 A field duplicate is collected after every 30 samples by MKK.
 Initially in the project, the field duplicates compared 1⁄2 core with 1⁄4 core.
-Coffey Mining has compared the results of the 1⁄2 core versus 1⁄4 core, 1⁄2 core versus 1⁄2 core and 1⁄4 core versus 1⁄4 core using the QC Assure software package.
+Coffey Mining has compared the results of the 1⁄2 core versus 1⁄4 core, 1⁄2 core versus 1⁄4 core using the QC Assure software package.
 After examining the field duplicates, there does not appear to be much difference in the relative sample precision.